 - You will get enough funding that you will be a big player in the market and any of the bigger companies may acquire you.

-- Or after many funding rounds, your company does so well that you decide to go public and looking for an IPO.
+- Or after many funding rounds, your company does so well that you decide to go public and look for an IPO.

-- Finally, the case can be in which you decide to be private for some more time and will be in search for next round of funding.
+- Finally, the case can be in which you decide to be private for some more time and will be in search of the next round of funding.